raaaimund/raaaimund.github.io/_posts/2016-08-09-bash-on-ubuntu-on-windows-in-visual-studio-code.md

 title:      Bash on Ubuntu on Windows in Visual Studio Code
 date:       2016-08-09 22:30:00
 author:     Raimund Rittnauer
-summary:    How to use Bash on Ubuntu on Windows in Visual Studio Code
+description:    How to use Bash on Ubuntu on Windows in Visual Studio Code
 categories: tech
 thumbnail:  code
 comments: true